illinoistech-itm/jhajek/itmt-430/student-chapter-presentations/Readme.md

 ### Make Sure You Have Signed Up for a Presentation Team

-This is the link: [Sign Up Google Doc](https://docs.google.com/spreadsheets/d/1Qv3kbjniDiEYbqpWJVCoySTo0Wj3PBs35ObSd6Gsd1Q/edit?usp=sharing "Link to sign up for team presentation").
-Add your name to one of the squares available.
-There will be 4 people (2 teams of 2) per weekly presentation.
-Those two teams will divide the allotted chapters between them.
+See Blackboard > CONTENT for the sign up link add your name to one of the chapters (3 per week/team).

 Your team will provide:

-* An approximately 25-35 minute presentation covering the main themes of the material allotted
+* An approximately 30-35 minute presentation covering the main themes of the material allotted
-  * Presentation can be pre-recorded or done live
+  * Presentation will be done live either all in person or all online, but done live
   * Presentation will submitted by the prior Thursday by 5:00 pm to your presentation day and involve a meeting with the professor to cover the material or make any adjustments
   * All team members must participate and speak in the presentation
-  * The presentation must clearly cover the main themes of your allotted material and clearly express them
+  * The presentation must clearly cover the main themes of your allotted material and clearly express them, as well as discuss the case studies mentioned (if applicable).
   * Teams will prepare at least 5 review questions of short answer and the answers for these questions
   * Provide three additional slides linking to resources involving YouTube presentations from people mentioned in the chapter or based on topics in the chapter